Vibrate yourself to fitness

 Dan Fivey provides an overview of whole-body vibration technology

 Whole Body Vibration (WBV) is one of the most exciting technological advances in the fields of sports medicine, rehabilitation, general wellness/health and athletics in many years.
 By using the principles of Whole Body Vibration many people can improve sports performance, enhance current fitness and wellness levels, and even accelerate recovery from injury.
-I have created this text to help individuals learn more about WBV as well as providing them the basic knowledge needed to properly program, instruct and utilize whole body vibration as a training modality, so that you may implement these benefits into your work with patients, clients or athletes.
+I have created this text to help individuals learn more about WBV as well as providing them with the basic knowledge needed to properly program, instruct and utilize whole-body vibration as a training modality, so that you may implement these benefits into your work with patients, clients or athletes.

 Fads and trends

-The fitness and sports performance industry is rife with fads and trends that come and go.
+The fitness and sports performance industry are rife with fads and trends that come and go.
 Often, these items, activities or modalities rely on unfounded claims with little or no research to support these claims.
 And the results do not support the hype, either.
 That is not the case with WBV training.
 With over 30 years of practical and scientific research supporting Whole Body Vibration, it has become increasingly clear that this training technique is valid and will continue to grow.

-Whole body vibration provides the following advantages: it increases bone mineral density; improves muscular strength, enhances flexibility and improves key hormone levels.
+Whole-body vibration provides the following advantages: it increases bone mineral density; improves muscular strength, enhances flexibility and improves key hormone levels.
 As research continues, we learn even more about the benefits of WBV training.
 The studies that have examined WBV training have examined different variable in vibration, including duration, amplitude and acceleration as well as differences in training methodology (sets, reps and weight used).
-One thing all these studies have in common is that they point to the benefits of using whole body vibration.
+One thing all these studies have in common is that they point to the benefits of using whole-body vibration.

 The History of Whole Body Vibration

-While Whole Body Vibration (WBV) may seem like a brand new technological innovation, the use of vibration for therapeutic purposes actually dates back to the ancient Greeks who utilized it for enhanced healing of injuries.
+While Whole Body Vibration (WBV) may seem like a brand new technological innovation, the use of vibration for therapeutic purposes dates back to the ancient Greeks who utilized it for enhanced healing of injuries.
 This device consisted of a sheet of fabric with one end wrapped around the injured body part and the other end tied to a flexible saw that provided the vibrations.
 Then, late in the 19th century, famed physician John Harvey Kellogg used mechanical vibration to treat patients at Battle Creek Sanitarium who suffered from various conditions.

 The first description of the functioning of the rhythmic neuromuscular stimulation method (RNS - the technique that today's vibration methodology is based on) dates back to 1960 when Professor.
-W. Biermann, from the former East German Republic, described so-called "cyclical vibrations" capable of improving the condition of the joints (by stretching) relatively quickly.
-After the building of the Berlin Wall, the former Soviet Union took over this East German method, and these insights literally disappeared behind the Iron Curtain.
+W. Biermann, from the former East German Republic, described so-called "cyclical vibrations" capable of improving the condition of the joints (by stretching) quickly.
+After the building of the Berlin Wall, the former Soviet Union took over this East German method, and these insights disappeared behind the Iron Curtain.

 The Russian space program utilized WBV to allow their cosmonauts to stay in space longer without adverse reactions.
 Later, ballet dancers with minor muscle injuries (i.e. Achilles tendonitis) discovered that vibration aided their healing process.
-They also found that their muscular strength increased and that their jump height increased, with only one fourth of the effort or time of traditional training methods.
+They also found that their muscular strength increased and that their jump height increased, with only one-fourth of the effort or time of traditional training methods.
 This led many of Russia's top Olympic athletes to adopt WBV into their training regimens.
 Since this time, many other athletes have discovered the benefits of vibration training.